dummyysal/TheOwlCs-YpChallenge/README.md

 # ✨ The Owl Cybersecurity Incident Response Automation

-OWL is an advanced cybersecurity solution developed to detect and analyze network anomalies, prevent cyberattacks, and provide actionable insights for network protection.
-It leverages machine learning models, APIs, and NLP capabilities to identify security threats and offer targeted recommendations.
+OWL is Cyber security solution that integrates machine learning models, APIs, and NLP capabilities to identify security threats and offer  recommendations.
-Created as part of the IEEE CS ENIT SBC initiative for the CS & YP Challenge at TSP12.
+Created as part of the IEEE CS ENIT SBC initiative for the CS & YP Challenge at TSYP12.

 ## 🛠️ Project Structure
 ```